-Friday, January 24, 2025 • Welcome to the 💯 Nonsense-Free Zone!
+Wednesday, December 24, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

-Asus Shows Off Wi-Fi 7 Mobile Routers for Demanding Travelers
+ASUS Shows Off Wi-Fi 7 Mobile Routers for Demanding Travelers

 Share what you're reading!

-If you look at Asus’s current mobile router, the RT-AX57 Go, and think, “Meh!” just because it lacks Wi-Fi 7, a SIM slot, or a Multi-Gig port, you’re in for a pleasant surprise.
+If you look at ASUS’s current mobile router, the RT-AX57 Go, and think, “Meh!” just because it lacks Wi-Fi 7, a SIM slot, or a Multi-Gig port, you’re in for a pleasant surprise.

-Let’s see what the new Asus RT-BE58 Go and 5G Go entail.
+Let’s see what the new ASUS RT-BE58 Go and 5G Go entail.

-Asus RT-BE58 Go: More than the Wi-Fi 7 version of the RT-AX57 Go
+ASUS RT-BE58 Go: More than the Wi-Fi 7 version of the RT-AX57 Go

 The RT-BE58 Go looks different from the older RT-AX57 Go cousin.
 (Interestingly, it shares the same design as the presumably rival that was also announced at CES 2025, the TP-Link TL-WR3602BE.)